 As we discussed above, the DJI Mini 2 does not have any obstacle avoidance sensors, so make sure you do this in an open field with no trees or electricity polls around.

 Here is a quick video demonstration for you from Hendrik

 2. DJI Mini 2 Active Track Hack Using DJI Fly App

-If you don’t want to buy a third party app, you can still memic the follow me mode using the stock DJI Fly App but its a little tricky.
+If you don’t want to buy a third-party app, you can still mimic the follow me mode using the stock DJI Fly App, but it’s a little tricky.